CaesarsSlyterlin/Coconut-Water-Working-Paper-Sample-/README.md

 ## Related
 - The working paper preprint version is available on SSRN with private access.
 Please contact me by request.
--The paper's identification strategy draws on Bischof, Daske, Elfers & Hail (2022, *Contemporary Accounting Research*,)and the voluntary disclosure literature (Verrecchia 1983; Wagenhofer 1990).
+- The paper's identification strategy draws on Bischof, Daske, Elfers & Hail (2022), *Contemporary Accounting Research* and the voluntary disclosure literature (Verrecchia 1983; Wagenhofer 1990).

 ## Main References Included in this Repo and Working Paper